This programme is no longer offered and will be replaced by the New Zealand Diploma in Screen Production (Level 5) in 2019

-Learn by doing, through a combination of hands-on experience and visiting tutors who are experts in their field.
-Gain experience in camera work, digital media, directing, sound, lighting, production management, editing, script writing, art department and other specialties.
+Gain experience in camera work, digital media, directing, sound, lighting, production management, editing, script writing, art department and other specialities.

-(Offered by The New Zealand Film and Television School, part of Whitireia New Zealand Limited)
+This programme is offered by The New Zealand Film and Television School, part of Whitireia New Zealand Limited

 Areas covered on this programme include:

 Students are introduced to the skill of writing for screen, exploring various forms and methods of scriptwriting such as script formatting, story generation and genre writing.
 Students develop their own ideas and produce short scripts.

 Students are introduced to the art of documentary making, with various forms and methods of non-fictional storytelling and a range of documentaries being viewed and explored.
 Students develop their ideas and make their own documentary.